23 Natural Language Processing

 ELMo uses bidirectional LSTMs with task-specific architectures, requiring custom model design for each application.
 GPT employs a unidirectional Transformer decoder that processes text left-to-right, making it task-agnostic but unable to see future context.
 BERT combines the best of both: bidirectional context understanding through Transformer encoders with minimal task-specific modifications (just an output layer).
 BERT comes in two main configurations that balance model capacity with computational requirements:

-Bert configurations and parameters
+BERT configurations and parameters

 Model Transformer Layers Hidden Dimensions Attention Heads Parameters